canada-ca/design-system/common-design-patterns/services-information.md

 <section>
     <h2 id="use">When to use</h2>
     <p>
         Use the services and information pattern whenever the primary purpose of the page is to provide clear choices to navigate to tasks.
-Together, these sets of links and descriptions provide clear and distinct choices for people trying to complete their task.
+Together, these sets of links and descriptions provide clear and distinct choices for people trying to find where to complete their task.
     </p>
 </section>
 <section>